cisagov/decider/docs/install/Ubuntu_22.04.2.md

 ## Install Script
 - Assumes terminal bracketed paste mode is on (gnome default)
   - If it is off, a sudo prompt eats later lines of a pasted block
-- See **ubuntu_22_04_2.sh** for the adventurous.. **otherwise just follow this file**
-  - Not idempotent
-  - No error handling
-  - Doesn't ask you to change default passwords
-  - Good for setup on a clean OS install

 ## Install Note